RujuVajani/RFIDTracker/README.md

 # Node Programmer Test

+## Background

+Imagine you need to implement server to track shipments of RFID enabled t-shirts.
+Your server is notified every time a t-shirt passes checkpoints.
+The t-shirts can also be packed into boxes and then only the box as a whole is being tracked.
+Your goal is to keep track of where each t-shirt has been last seen.

 ## Assignment

 There is a swagger.yml file, implement a server conforming to the specification and storing